-“Humans live on one-quarter of what they eat; on the other three-quarters lives their doctor.” – Egyptian pyramid inscription, 3800 B.C.
+“Humans live on one-quarter of what they eat; on the other three-quarters lives their doctor.”

-Abelmoschus esculentus or Hibiscus esculentus, also known as Okra, is a widely used vegetable all over the world.
-Not many people like it because of its ‘slimy’ texture, but this vegetable is loaded with a number of health benefits that will probably have you considering adding it into your diet if you are passionate about your health.
+Abelmoschus esculentus, or Hibiscus esculentus, also known as Okra, is a widely used vegetable all over the world.
+While some people dislike it because of its ‘slimy’ texture, this vegetable is loaded with a number of health benefits that make it worth including in your diet.

 Okra originated in Egypt, and people have been growing it since the 12th century.
-It can be consumed in a variety of different ways, such as stewed, fried, or even fermented.
-It’s usually served with other vegetables and rice or put into soups.
+It can be consumed in a variety of different ways, such as stewed, fried, or even fermented, and is usually served with other vegetables and rice or put into soups.

 The Many Health Benefits of Okra

-- According to a study published in 2005 in the Jilin Medical Journal, okra showed positive effects on nephropathy, or kidney disease.
+According to a study published in 2005 in the Jilin Medical Journal, okra showed positive effects on nephropathy, or kidney disease.
 For the study, participants were put into two different groups — one was treated with okra, and the other was treated with traditional medical therapy.
-The study lasted 6 months, and while there were no changes for the group who used traditional therapy, those who took their treatment with the okra saw a reduction in uric acid and urine protein. (source)
+The study lasted six months, and while there were no changes among the group who used traditional therapy, those who took their treatment with the okra saw a reduction in uric acid and urine protein. (source)

 A study published in the Saudi Pharmaceutical Journal outlined okra’s ability to protect against liver disease.
 Because of its strong antioxidant activities, okra was found to protect against chemically induced liver damage.
 The study also found okra to have strong antioxidant and hepaprotective properties, comparable to milk thistle or silymarin. (source)

-- A study published in the Journal of Pharmacy & Bioallied Sciences found that okra extracts could protect against diabetes.
+A study published in the Journal of Pharmacy & Bioallied Sciences found that okra extracts could protect against diabetes.
 When rats with diabetes were given okra, they saw a decrease in their blood sugar levels and a normalization of their lipid profile levels.
-Multiple in vitro and in vivo studies have found okra to be a major blood glucose-lowering food — it contains large amounts of soluble dietary fibre — which is why it has been used traditionally as an alternative treatment for diabetes. (source)
+Multiple in vitro and in vivo studies have found okra to be a major blood glucose-lowering food.
+It contains large amounts of soluble dietary fibre, which is why it has been used traditionally as an alternative treatment for diabetes.

-- Okra has also demonstrated its ability to be a cancer fighter, having shown action against breast cancer cells, but only in preliminary lab studies.
-Researchers have discovered that a newly discovered lectin (a type of protein that can bind to cell membranes) in okra, Abelmoschus esculentus (AEL), actually induces cell death in human breast cancer cells, in vitro – 72 percent to be exact. (source)
+Okra has also demonstrated its ability to fight cancer, having shown action against breast cancer cells, but only in preliminary lab studies.
+Researchers have discovered that a newly discovered lectin (a type of protein that can bind to cell membranes) in okra, Abelmoschus esculentus (AEL), actually induces cell death in human breast cancer cells, in vitro by 72%.

-- Research has also shown okra to possess the ability to fight depression.
-Although some fruits and vegetables have been shown to have various effects on mood, and the ability to elevate one’s mood (favonoids and quercertin), Okra had not made the list until recently, when researchers from Mazandaran University of Medical Science decided to examine its effect on mood.
+Research has also shown okra to effectively fight depression.
+Although some fruits and vegetables have been shown to have various effects on mood, including the ability to elevate mood (flavonoids and quercertin), Okra had not made the list until recently, thanks to researchers from Mazandaran University of Medical Science.
 Their results showed that okra seed extracts acted as as strong agent for elevating mood, in some cases performing just as well as common antidepressants.
 Apparently, the positive mood effect of okra can be attributed to its high total phenol and flavonoid content. (source)(source)

-When I come across scientifically validated information that sheds light on the knowledge of our ancestors and ancients, I am never surprised.
-This is commonly seen with quantum physics, astronomy, health, and spirituality, where our modern day measurements of ‘truth’ correlate with teachings of our ancient world.
 It’s good to see science shed light on the healing properties found within nature, as it’s a branch of knowledge we have neglected for many years now.
-Chemical based health, and our reliance on pharmaceutical grade medicine, have completely taken over, which is perhaps one reason why chronic illness and disease are on the rise.
+Chemical based health, and our reliance on pharmaceutical grade medicine, has completely taken over, which is perhaps one reason why chronic illness and disease continue to rise.

-“Let food by thy medicine, and medicine be thy food.” – Hippocrates
+“Let food by thy medicine, and medicine be thy food.”